pipeos-one/goldengate/research/EVM_Rollups.md

 # EVM Rollups

 By implementing the following precompiles:

 - introspection (demo: https://youtu.be/cR4tUl0Kzq8, https://github.com/loredanacirstea/go-ethereum/tree/precompiles-test)
 - Merkle Proofs (demo: https://youtu.be/VVNXztcXXFo, https://github.com/loredanacirstea/go-ethereum/tree/precompiles-merkle-proofs)
 - IPFS (demo: https://youtu.be/Yaf3uLNWDwg, https://github.com/loredanacirstea/go-ethereum/tree/precompile-ipfs2)
 - IPLD (demo: https://youtu.be/8M8Q5iO1cZ8, https://github.com/loredanacirstea/go-ethereum/tree/precompiles-ipld2)
 - IBC (Cosmos' InterBlockchain Communication)

+and behavior from:

+- dTypeDB
+- EVM Interpreter in EVM (demo https://youtu.be/gjxz1jzyQQM)

 any EVM-based system can have rollups almost "for free" (as implementation effort).
+Plus it may combine the scaling economies of:

+- rollups
+- plasma-like execution chains
+- data sharding

+all into a sigle implementation solution.

 An EVM-based chain with PoS (like Evmos https://github.com/tharsis/evmos) could be a settlement chain for spawned rollup-like chains based on Evmos (without the consensus layer, e.g. with a sequencer-like system).
 Data verification & availability is done on IPFS/IPLD (which have the awesome feature that you can republish data under the same CID at any time).